sinoz/netty-scala/README.md

 }
 ```

 As you've probably noticed, the `bootstrap` parameter is marked `implicit`.
-This is done on purpose as the DSL provides configuration functions to make your code even clearer.
+This is done on purpose as the API provides configuration functions to make your code even clearer.
 As is demonstrated here:

 ```
 newServerChannel { implicit bootstrap =>